ShreyanshJoshi/ML-based-Analysis-to-Identify-Speech-Features-Relevant-in-Predicting-Alzheimer-s/README.md

 * EVAL for Word-type ratios, Grammatical Analysis and Count of Utterances
 * FLUCALC for Fluency and Pauses

 After the use of these commands, all extracted features were stored in a single CSV file that had about 1200 entries and 100+ features.
 This data was thoroughly cleaned by dropping off redundant columns and dealing with NaN values as well as some errors we found in data.
 The data was also standardized before training our models, so as to avoid any unwanted bias to certain features.
+Eventually we had 50 features that were used to train the models.

 ### Methodology -
 We decided to train multiple classifiers to compare their accuracies of prediction using speech factors.
-We trained multi-class classifiers (classifying into 6 stages of AD) as well as binary classifiers (classifying into 'control' and having AD) since some classes had too little samples for the models to learn anything useful.
+We then trained both binary classifiers (Control and Probable AD) as well as multi-class classifiers to distinguish Alzheimer’s disease from normal aging and other neurodegenerative diseases.
 The following models were trained and tested -

 * XGB Classifier
 * Support Vector Classifier